risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-start-transaction.md

 slug: /sql-start-transaction
 ---

-Use the `START TRANSACTION` command to start a transaction.
-Currently, only read-only transactions are supported.
+RisingWave supports read-only transactions.
+You can use the `START TRANSACTION READ ONLY` command to start a read-only transaction.
 For more information about transactions in RisingWave, see [Transactions](/concepts/tranactions.md).

-The `START TRANSACTION` command is the same as the `BEGIN` command.
+The `STRAT TRANSACTION` command starts the read-write transaction mode, which is not supported yet in RisingWave.
+For compatibility reasons, this command will still succeed but no transaction is actually started.
+That is why you need to specify the `READ ONLY` option to start a transaction in read-only mode.

 You can end a transaction by using the `COMMIT` command.